carloocchiena/flask_SQLite_encrypted_login/README.md

-# flask_SQLite_encrypted_login
+# Flask + SQLite encrypted login
-Login and logon web form with data encryption
+Sign in and sign up web form with data encryption